-Club Level at Walt Disney World is probably not what the average guest would consider budget-friendly.
-With all the bells and whistles included, though, it’s something several travelers may consider.
+With all the bells and whistles included, Club Level at Walt Disney World is something several travelers may consider despite not being what the average guest would consider budget-friendly.
 We often stay club level when visiting the World, and while I can’t say whether or not it’s “worth it” for every family, I can give you some insight into what is included with and what we love about a club level stay so you can make a more informed decision.

 According to Walt Disney World, “Club Level Concierge accommodations are available at Disney Deluxe resorts.
 Benefits for guests staying in these accommodations include personalized front desk services, turndown service, exclusive access to the Club Level Concierge lounges, refreshments throughout the day and personalized itinerary planning for dining, childcare arrangements, recreational activities, tours, transportation plus any other needs the guest may have.”